johnfedoruk/bangular/aio/content/tutorial/index.md

 <h1 class="no-toc">Tutorial: Tour of Heroes</h1>

-The _Tour of Heroes_ tutorial covers the fundamentals of Angular.
+The _Tour of Heroes_ tutorial covers the fundamentals of Bangular.
 In this tutorial you will build an app that helps a staffing agency manage its stable of heroes.

 This basic app has many of the features you'd expect to find in a data-driven application.